 Games

-Each series of our first season featured a different Tabletop Roleplaying Game system.
+Each season of the podcast features arcs of different Tabletop Roleplaying Game systems.
 As our players explored these adventures we dissected what kinds of storytelling each system favors.
-In our first season we examined Dungeons & Dragons, Apocalypse World, and Paranoia.
+Here are all the games we've played on past seasons:

 by Mike Mearls and Jeremy Crawford | 5th Edition | published by Wizards of the Coast, 2014